-Senior officials from the Football Federation of Macedonia (FFM) joined top political figures in Skopje in attending the opening ceremony for the 32,580-seater stadium, which is a major redevelopment on the site of its predecessor, the Gradski Stadium.
+Senior officials from the Football Association of the Former Yugoslav Republic of Macedonia (FFM) joined top political figures in Skopje in attending the opening ceremony for the 32,580-seater stadium, which is a major redevelopment on the site of its predecessor, the Gradski Stadium.

 "This is a footballing holiday for us as we proudly announce that we have opened our most modern football stadium," said prime minister of FYROM Nikola Gruevski.
 "I hope we will see many successes at this arena and that thousands and thousands of fans will enjoy these wonderful stands."

 "We have got a national stadium to be proud of, which I am sure will be an additional motivation for our national teams and the clubs who will play their matches here to achieve better results and bigger successes," added FYROM Under-21 coach and one-time international defender Boban Babunski.